 Erin O'Neal Muilenburg

 Erin O'Neal Muilenburg is a 1997 graduate of Stanford Law School with significant practice experience as a federal civil litigator for both a national law firm in San Francisco and a boutique law firm in Sacramento.
 She also served as a judicial clerk for federal district Judge Jon P. McCalla in the Western District of Tennessee.
-Prior to attending law school, Professor Muilenburg was a California Senate Fellow and Legislative Consultant in the office of Senate President Pro Tempore Bill Lockyer.
+Prior to attending law school, Professor Muilenburg was a California Senate Fellow and legislative consultant in the office of Senate President Pro Tempore Bill Lockyer.

 While at Stanford Law School, Professor Muilenburg was Editor In Chief of The Stanford Law & Policy Review, President of Women of Stanford Law, and Vice President of the Stanford Law Association student government.
 She graduated summa cum laude and Phi Beta Kappa from the University of California, Los Angeles, with a BA in Political Science.
 Professor Muilenburg is a member of the California Bar and is licensed to practice before the Ninth Circuit and the Eastern, Northern, Central, and Southern Districts of California.
-She currently serves as Vice President of Policy & Legislation for Work Equity, a non-profit focused on gender equity in the workplace, as a member of the Executive Committee for the AALS State & Local Government Section, and as Vice President of the Sacramento Stanford Alumni Association.
+She currently serves as Vice President of Policy & Legislation for Work Equity, a non-profit focused on gender equity in the workplace, as Treasurer of the AALS State & Local Government Section, and as Vice President of the Sacramento Stanford Alumni Association.